DQL Function Reference¶

 Syntax:

-Description: Unlike rate, irate uses only the last two data points to calculate the growth rate, reflecting the instantaneous rate of change, making it more suitable for alerting scenarios.
+Unlike rate, irate uses only the last two data points to calculate the growth rate, reflecting instantaneous change rate, more suitable for alerting scenarios.

 Examples: